-No Red List flora species were recorded on-site during the verification field visits, and considering the modified and secondary character of on-site vegetation, none are likely to be present within the proposed LILO and Substation footprint, including those taxa highlighted by DFFE Screening Tool:
+No Red List flora species were recorded on-site during the verification field visits, and considering the modified and secondary character of on-site vegetation, none are likely to be present, including those taxa highlighted by DFFE Screening Tool:

 - Khadia beswickii favours open shallow soils, over rocks in grassland (Victor and Pfab, 2005).
 No suitable habitat is present on-site, and therefore it is unlikely' that Khadia beswickii is present; - Sensitive species 1147 occurs in open undisturbed grasslands on dolomite or in black, sandy soils.
-No suitable habitat is present on-site, and therefore it is unlikely that Sensitive species 1147 is present; and - Sensitive species 1248 is found in open woodland and steep rocky hills in shady situations.
+No suitable habitat is present on-site, and therefore it is unlikely' that Sensitive species 1147 is present; and - Sensitive species 1248 is found in open woodland and steep rocky hills in shady situations.
 No suitable habitat is present on-site, and therefore it is unlikely' that Sensitive species 1248 is present.

 Habitat suitability assessments, based on field data collected on-site and a review of documented habitat preferences, also indicated that none of the seven flora SCC that are known from the region are likely to be present on-site - refer to Table 2.
 This is primarily predicated on the disturbed and secondary nature of on-site vegetation.
 The 'Medium' DFFE sensitivity rating for the Plant Species theme is therefore considered incorrect.
-The sensitivity rating for the Plant Species theme is considered to be of 'Low' sensitivity.
+The sensitivity rating for the Plant Species theme is therefore.

-w.w.v.;p.con
+w.w.top.com